New York Heights: Founding

-On October 21, 2025, the WPBL announced that New York would host one of the league's four inaugural teams, alongside Boston, San Francisco, and Los Angeles.
+On October 21, 2025, the WPBL announced that New York would be one of the league's four inaugural teams, alongside Boston, San Francisco, and Los Angeles.
 New York was chosen because of its big baseball fan base, with two Major League Baseball teams.

-The team does not have a name yet.
-Its main color is teal, with a color scheme similar to that of other New York women's sports teams.
+In November 2025, the team selected infielder Kylee Lahners with the third overall pick in the league's inaugural draft.
+The team's first manager is Rachelle "Rocky" Henley, the founder of the San Francisco Bay Sox.

-2026
+2026 season

-The team will not play in New York in the 2026 WPBL season.
-Instead, all four inaugural teams will play at neutral venues throughout the United States.
+The Heights are not playing in New York in the 2026 WPBL season.
+Instead, Robin Roberts Stadium in Springfield, Illinois, serves as a neutral venue for the season.
 League co-founder Keith Stein has stated that there is a chance of exhibition games being played at the four cities.

+Denae Benites was named captain of the New York Heights prior to opening day.
+In the inaugural game against the Los Angeles Queens, Benites hit the first home run in the league's history.

+Team identity

+When revealed, the team used the working name WPBL New York.
+On July 8, 2026, the team received the name "New York Heights" after civil and women's rights activist and long time New York resident Dorothy Height.

+The Heights' logo displays a baseball's speed and resembles the New York skyline.
+The team's main color is blue, with a color scheme similar to that of the New York Sirens, the New York Liberty, and Gotham FC.